Ding Junhui: World Championship finalist (2015/2016)

-In the quarter-finals of the Shanghai Masters, Ding lost 5–4 on the final black to Kyren Wilson.
+In the quarter-finals of the Shanghai Masters, Ding lost 4–5 on the final black to Kyren Wilson.
 Ding won the Haining Open, defeating Ricky Walden 4–3 in the final.
 It was Ding's first title carrying ranking points in 16 months.
 In the main ranking events, he was knocked out in the second round of the International Championship and in the first round of the 2015 UK Championship by amateur player Adam Duffy.
-After losing to Duffy, Ding's press conference, during which he swore and criticized the conditions at the event, lasted less than one minute.
+After losing to Duffy, Ding's press conference, during which he swore and criticised the conditions at the event, lasted less than one minute.
 He also failed to qualify for the German Masters and was knocked out in the first round of the Masters by Stuart Bingham.

 Ding made the sixth 147 break of his career in the quarter-finals of the Welsh Open against Neil Robertson.
 Ding also made a 120 but these were the only frames he won and he was defeated 5–2.

-At the World Grand Prix, Ding beat Ben Woollaston 4–3, Peter Ebdon 4–0, and Thepchaiya Un-Nooh 4–3 to reach his first semi-final of the season against Shaun Murphy, which he lost 6–3.
-In the quarter-finals of the PTC Finals, Ding was defeated 4–2 by Barry Hawkins and he lost 5–1 to Lee Walker in the China Open qualifying.
+At the World Grand Prix, Ding beat Ben Woollaston 4–3, Peter Ebdon 4–0, and Thepchaiya Un-Nooh 4–3 to reach his first semi-final of the season against Shaun Murphy, which he lost 3–6.
+In the quarter-finals of the PTC Finals, Ding was defeated 4–2 by Barry Hawkins and he lost 1–5 to Lee Walker in the China Open qualifying.
 Ding, who had won five ranking events two seasons before, had left the world's top 16 and needed to qualify for the World Championship.
 He did so by winning three matches, conceding seven frames.
 He compiled his 400th century break of his career during this run.
 Ding beat Martin Gould by 10–8 and Judd Trump by 13–10 in the first and second rounds, respectively.
 He defeated Mark Williams 13–3 in the quarter-finals and Alan McManus 17–11 in the semi-final, during which he set a new record of seven century breaks, the most scored by a single player in a World Championship match at the Crucible Theatre.
 With this victory, Ding became the first Asian player to reach the final of the World Championship.
 He made 15 century breaks during the championship, one short of the record of 16 set by Stephen Hendry in the 2002 Championship.
 Ding lost the final 14–18 to Mark Selby.
 His end-of-season world ranking was nine.